 - Scintillation (Sparkle) – The combination of brilliance, dispersion and luster when the diamond or light source is shifted.

 - SHAPE AND CUT: This is the face-up outline of a stone.
-Common shapes are marquise, pearl, round, pear, oval, heart and square.
+Common shapes are marquise, round, pear, oval, heart and square.

 - MEASUREMENTS: The millimeter measurement of the stone- including both diameter and depth.

 - DIAMETER: Measured in millimeters from one edge to the other (girdle to girdle).